 The only negative that I noticed was that the Polar H10 only has enough onboard memory for one training session.
-No biggie if you remember to sync to your phone or watch after your run, but if you forget and go on another run the next day, that data is lost.
+No biggie if you remember to sync to your phone or watch after your run, but that data is lost if you forget and go for a run the next day.

 The extra-wide heart-rate chest strap on the Wahoo Tickr X makes this chest strap heart-rate monitor extremely comfortable.
 The fabric feels soft, and the band is easy to adjust.
 I was able to get the best, snuggest fit with this strap compared to the others I tested, but it's unlikely that'll be the case for everyone.
 It fits chests from 23 to 48 inches.

-The updated version of the Wahoo Tickr X supports up to three simultaneous Bluetooth connections, which is convenient if you want to sync your heart rate monitoring to both a wrist-worn activity tracker and your phone.
-However, you won't need to cart along your phone while running with the Wahoo Tickr X, because it has 50 hours of onboard memory that stores heart rate and calories burned data.
+The updated version of the Wahoo Tickr X supports up to three simultaneous Bluetooth connections, which is convenient if you want to sync your heart-rate monitoring to both a wrist-worn activity tracker and your phone.
+However, you won't need to cart along your phone while running with the Wahoo Tickr X, because it has 50 hours of onboard memory that stores heart rate, helping to track heart-rate variability, checking for target heart rate and calories burned data.

 If you're a duathlete or triathlete looking for a chest strap heart-rate monitor, I suggest going with the Garmin HRM-Tri, which is specifically designed to accommodate triathletes.
 This chest strap captures all the data that triathletes need to track and reports it all back to fitness apps on any compatible devices you sync it to.

-Like the HRM-Run, the built-in accelerometer on the HRM-Tri measures cadence, vertical oscillation and ground contact time data while running, and when you're in the water, the strap stores heart-rate data, which it sends to your device later (the heart rate tracker can't actually transmit data while in the water).
+Like the HRM-Run, the built-in accelerometer on the HRM-Tri measures cadence, vertical oscillation and ground contact time data while running, and when you're in the water, the strap sensor stores heart-rate data, which it sends to your device later.
+(The heart-rate tracker can't actually transmit data while in the water.)

 In terms of comfort, the Garmin HRM-Tri is extremely lightweight, so much so that I barely noticed it while running.
 I didn't wear it to swim, but I noticed that it seemed to soak up less sweat than the other chest straps I tried, alluding to substantial water resistance.